 Where did the story come from?

-The study was carried out by researchers from a number of UK universities, including University College London, the University of Sheffield, King's College London, the University of Bristol, and Newcastle University.
+The study was carried out by researchers from several institutions in the US, including the University of North Carolina, the University of Minnesota and New York University.

 What kind of research was this?